 B.C. cancels provincial assessments for Grade 10 and 12 students amid COVID-19 staff shortage

-The Education Ministry says the decision to cancel the graduation assessments was difficult but necessary in light of "workforce capacity issues related to COVID-19."
+The Education Ministry says the decision to cancel the assessments later this month was difficult but necessary in light of "workforce capacity issues related to COVID-19."

 The ministry said it will provide an assessment exemption for those Grade 12 students who are graduating early in the 2021-2022 school year.
 Post-secondary admissions will not be affected by the cancellation, the province said.